FiringBlanks/image-rating-survey/README.md

 ## Setup

-Remember to add the firebaseConfig settings from your [firebase console](https://console.firebase.google.com/) into the `app.module.ts` file, and you should be set.
+Remember to add the firebaseConfig settings (from your [firebase console](https://console.firebase.google.com/)) into the `app.module.ts` file and you should be set.

 # Extra Information